 Children's Holiday Club Team in Senegal

-Come as a team of five adults planning and running a programme for our children in early-January 2020 while their parents attend a WEC branch conference at WEC’s Christian School near Dakar.
+Come as a team of three adults planning and running a programme for our children in early-January 2021, while their parents attend a WEC branch conference at our residential Christian School near Dakar.

 Qualities & Gifts Sought

 You enjoy working with under 18s.
 You have experience leading Vacation Bible School, Holiday Bible Club or Sunday School.
 Can plan the activities and programme before you arrive.

 Fluency in English is preferred.
 If you have some French language that would be a bonus to the team.